Washington Mystics vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

 Mystics Season Stats

-- Although the Mystics are scoring just 75.7 points per game (worst in WNBA), their defense has been giving them a nice lift, as they rank best in the league by giving up 74.2 points per game.
+- Because of the Mystics' offensive struggles this season, ranking worst in the WNBA with 75.8 points per game, they've had to count on their defense, which ranks best in the league by giving up 73.7 points per game.

-- Washington ranks worst in the WNBA with 36.5 rebounds allowed per game.
-Meanwhile, it is averaging 34.9 rebounds per game (seventh-ranked in league).
+- Washington ranks ninth in the WNBA with 34 boards per contest, but it is giving up 36.8 rebounds per game, which ranks second-worst in the league.

-- The Mystics are dishing out 18.1 dimes per game, which ranks them ninth in the WNBA in 2023.
+- The Mystics rank ninth in the WNBA with 17.9 dimes per game.

-- Washington ranks third-best in the WNBA by forcing 14.6 turnovers per game.
-It ranks eighth in the league by averaging 13.3 turnovers per contest.
+- When it comes to turnovers, everything is clicking for Washington, who is committing 12.5 turnovers per game (second-best in WNBA) and forcing 15.1 turnovers per contest (second-best).

-- The Mystics rank second-worst in the WNBA with a 31.7% shooting percentage from beyond the arc.
-Meanwhile, they are sinking 7.6 treys per game (fifth-ranked in league).
+- The Mystics are draining 7.4 treys per game (sixth-ranked in league).
+They own a 31.8% shooting percentage (ninth-ranked) from downtown.

-- Washington has been thriving in terms of defending against three-point shooting this season, ranking third-best in the WNBA in threes allowed per game (6.6) and best in three-point percentage allowed (28.7%).
+- Washington has been thriving when it comes to defending against three-point shooting this season, ranking third-best in the WNBA in three-pointers allowed per game (6.5) and best in three-point percentage allowed (28.8%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.